-There are several points which any governor sitting on a complaints panel needs to remember:
+There are several points which anyone sitting on a complaints panel needs to remember:

 - It is important that the appeal hearing is independent and impartial and that it is seen to be so.
-No governor may sit on the panel if they have had a prior involvement in the complaint or in the circumstances surrounding it.
-In deciding the make-up of the panel, governors need to try and ensure that it is a crosssection of the categories of governor and sensitive to the issues of race, gender and religious affiliation. - The aim of the hearing, which needs to be held in private, will always be to resolve the complaint and achieve reconciliation between the school and the complainant.
+No governor may sit on the panel if they have had a prior involvement in the complaint or in the circumstances surrounding it. - The aim of the hearing, which needs to be held in private, will always be to resolve the complaint and achieve reconciliation between the school and the complainant.
 However, it has to be recognised the complainant might not be satisfied with the outcome if the hearing does not find in their favour.
 It may only be possible to establish the facts and make recommendations which will satisfy the complainant that his or her complaint has been taken seriously. - An effective panel will acknowledge that many complainants feel nervous and inhibited in a formal setting.
 Parents often feel emotional when discussing an issue that affects their child.
-The panel chair will ensure that the proceedings are as welcoming as possible.
-The layout of the room will set the tone and care is needed to ensure the setting is informal and not adversarial. - Extra care needs to be taken when the complainant is a child.
+The panel chair will ensure that the proceedings are as welcoming as possible. - Extra care needs to be taken when the complainant is a child.
 Careful consideration of the atmosphere and proceedings will ensure that the child does not feel intimidated.
 The panel needs to be aware of the views of the child and give them equal consideration to those of adults.
-Where the child's parent is the complainant, it would be helpful to give the parent the opportunity to say which parts of the hearing, if any, the child needs to attend. - The governors sitting on the panel need to be aware of the complaints procedure.
+Where the child's parent is the complainant, it would be helpful to give the parent the opportunity to say which parts of the hearing, if any, the child needs to attend.

+• The governors sitting on the panel need to be aware of the complaints procedure.